mars0i/majure/doc/3opt7.md

 added via a let binding, again requiring the two-step.

 * The deftype version that uses a mutable field has exactly the same speed profile as the nonmutable version.
-(So since mutable fields are considered dangerous, I should not use this version.)